AdobeDocs/campaign-classic.en/help/configuration/using/updating-the-database-structure.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Update the database structure
+title: Updating the database structure
-description: Learn how to update the database structure
+description: Updating the database structure
 audience: configuration
 content-type: reference
 topic-tags: editing-schemas
 ---

-# Update the database structure{#updating-the-database-structure}
+# Updating the database structure{#updating-the-database-structure}

 To apply the modifications made to the schemas, launch the database update wizard.
 This wizard is accessible via **[!UICONTROL Tools > Advanced > Update database structure]** .
 It checks whether the physical structure of the database matches its logical description and executes the SQL update scripts.